-Bonus was subject to seven measures of financial and
+Bonus was subject to seven measures of financial and non-financial performance.

-- non-financial performance - In line with the Policy, 50% of the annual bonus will be deferred into shares for three years - Both EBITDA and normalised free cash flow were between threshold and target, and in line with our guidance for the year - NPS was below our Group threshold target - Performance against our network and digital impact metrics was stronger, ending the year above target - Finally, our underlying carbon emissions performance was in line with threshold.
+- non-financial performance

+In line with the Policy, 50% of the annual bonus will be - Both EBITDA and normalised free cash flow were between threshold and target, and in line with our guidance for the year - NPS was below our Group threshold target - Performance against our network and digital impact metrics was stronger, ending the year above target - Finally, our underlying carbon emissions performance was in line with threshold.